Ficool

 A groan broke through their argument.

 Kiah stirred, vision swimming.
 Her body ached like she'd been tossed in a lightning storm.
-She could feel her bones quiver.
+Even her bones quivered.

-As the blur in her eyes cleared, she spotted Eden standing off with the blue-haired jerk, her attacker, who clearly didn't care she was conscious on the floor.
+As the blur in her eyes cleared, she spotted Eden standing off with the blue-haired jerk, her attacker, who clearly didn't care she was half-conscious on the floor.

 A tall man with ink-black hair stepped out from the corridor, calm but commanding.
-A terrifying scar ran from his right brow down to his cheeks.
-One of his eyes was deep brown, and the other, with the scar, was ice blue.
+He had a terrifying scar running from his right brow down to his cheeks.
+One of his eyes was deep brown, and the other with the scar was ice blue.

 "Eden, who did you bring in?"
 He asked coolly.

-"She's a survivor of the raid, sir," Eden replied, head slightly bowed.
+"She's a survivor of the raid, General."
+Eden replied, head slightly bowed.

 A beat of silence passed before the man spoke.